-According to the National Defence Act CXIII of 2011, active military service personnel include professional, contract and voluntary reservist soldiers in peacetime.
+According to the National Defence Act, active military service personnel include professional, contract and voluntary reservist soldiers in peacetime.
 The introduction of the voluntary reserve system is an ongoing process.
 8000 voluntary reserve statuses have been built up.
-The voluntary reserve system consists of two elements: voluntary defence reserve, and voluntary operation reserve.
+The voluntary reserve system consists of three elements: voluntary defence reserve, voluntary operation reserve and voluntary territorial reserve.
 These statuses are for peace time and wartime tasks as well.
-The voluntary defence and operation reservists have the same limit for service age as the professional officers for active military duty
+The voluntary defence and operation reservists have the same limit for service age as the professional officers for active military duty.